vijesh-T/PRODIGY-TASK-04/README.md

 Task-04 Completed: Simple Keylogger

 # Disclaimer
 This keylogger script is provided for educational purposes only.
 I do not endorse or encourage any unauthorized or malicious use of keyloggers.
-The users assume full responsibility for their actions while using this script.
+The users assume full responsibility for their actions while using this script.(code not add in repository)

 # Task Description